JoshCheek/obfuscated/ruby_trivia.md

 * `A B`, syntactically, `A` is a method, `B` is a constant
 * What will this code do? `class BasicObject; Object; end`
 * What does this code evaluate to? `Class.singleton_class.superclass.superclass.superclass.superclass`
+* What happens if you save an instance variable without a leading `@`?